The Oscar Wilde Temple is a space of sanctuary and celebration.

 Dr. Dominic Janes on ‘Oscar Wilde and Queer Martyrdom’ with Professor Robert Mills

-Cultural historian Dominic Janes explored how Catholic forms of Christianity played a key role in the evolution of the culture and visual expressions of homosexuality and male same–sex desire in the nineteenth and twentieth centuries.
+Cultural historian Dominic Janes was joined by Professor Robert Mills to explore how Catholic forms of Christianity played a key role in the evolution of the culture and visual expressions of homosexuality and male same–sex desire in the nineteenth and twentieth centuries.
 He explored this relationship through the idea of queer martyrdom — closeted queer servitude to Christ — a concept that allowed a certain degree of latitude for the development of same–sex desire.

 Janes introduced and read from his recent book on the ways in which artists and writers, from Oscar Wilde to Derek Jarman, employed ecclesiastical material culture to further queer self–expression, considering the limitations and ongoing significance of Christianity as an inspiration for expressions of homoerotic desire.